huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-aws.md

     The primary requirement for Type-2 CDC is to *enable full row logging* in the Source.

    {{< hint "info" >}}
-  Currently, support for Type-2 CDC is limited to the following cases:
+  Support for Type-2 CDC is limited to the following cases:
   - Sources that support CDC.
   - `realtime` and `full` modes.
    {{< /hint >}}